 By Mike Watkins//Correspondent

-If you were in Omaha in 2008 for the Olympic Swim Trials, you already know about the city’s inherent charm and hospitality – not to mention a strong love for and history of sports.
+If you were in Omaha in 2008 and 2012 for the Olympic Team Trials - Swimming, you already know about the city’s inherent charm and hospitality – not to mention a strong love for and history of sports.

 But did you know that Omaha is the birthplace of the Reuben sandwich?
 Or that civil rights champion and minister Malcolm X called Omaha home?
 Or that hundreds of temporary buildings – most resembling the architecture of the Capitol building in Washington, D.C. – were constructed in Omaha for the Trans-Mississippi and International Exposition of 1898?